Scale-free behavioral cascades and effective leadership in schooling fish: Results

-In our recordings, fish tend to move in a coherent and highly polarized fashion, swimming along a common and slowly changing average velocity.
-In this regime, the heading of the fish velocities changes almost continuously.
-However, at some instants of time, we can recognize swift rearrangements of the individuals' headings, that lead to a change of the average orientation of the school, accompanied by an increase of the average velocity and a decrease and a delayed increase of the global order of the school.
+As we can see in Supplementary Video SV~1, fish tend to move in a coherent and highly polarized fashion, swimming with a common and slowly changing average velocity.
+In this regime, heading variations are small and rather smooth.
+However, at some instants of time, we can recognize swift rearrangements of the individuals' headings, that lead to a change of the average orientation of the school, accompanied by an increase of the average velocity and a decrease and a delayed increase of the global order of the school (see the animated plot in SV~1).
 We interpret these sudden rearrangements of individual heading as triggeres of \emph{avalanches} of activity.
+Avalanches are triggered at different positions within the experimental tank and, in particular, they are also initiated near the tank's walls, but they are not restricted to occur always there.
 In order to quantify them, we fist examine the angular variations in the heading of individual fish, defined as the \emph{turning angle} $\varphi_i(t)$ formed by the velocity vectors $\vec{v}_i(t+1)$ and $\vec{v}_i(t)$, and computed as

 where $\times$ stand for the vectorial product and $\lVert \cdot \rVert$ represents the vector modulus.
 For symmetry reasons, the angles, computed in the interval $[-\pi, \pi]$, are projected onto $[0, \pi]$.